-On May 16, 2019, in celebration of healthy vision month, a bipartisan coalition of Senators led by Senator Chris Coons (D-Delaware) and Senator Joni Ernst (R-Iowa) will recognize the national nonprofit organization, Vision To Learn, with a Senate resolution celebrating the important milestone of their helping 200,000 kids.
+On May 16, 2019, in celebration of healthy vision month, a bipartisan coalition of Senators led by Senator Chris Coons (D-Delaware) and Senator Joni Ernst (R-Iowa) recognized the national nonprofit organization, Vision To Learn, with a Senate resolution celebrating the important milestone of their helping 200,000 kids.

 The Senators will join the organization at 12:00 PM May 16, 2019 at the Hart Senate Office Building, Room 902, for a luncheon designed to bring people together to solve real problems for kids in every state.

 “Vision To Learn’s program demonstrates every day that the problem of students who lack needed glasses is serious, sweeping – and solvable,” said Senator Chris Coons.
 “In Delaware, and across the nation, Vision To Learn’s mobile clinic travels to schools and helps thousands of kids who would otherwise go without.”

 “As one of the most rural states in the nation, many Iowans have limited access to eye care, with the nearest optometrist being as far as 50 miles away for some families,” said Senator Joni Ernst.
 “That’s why I’m so appreciative of the tremendous success of Vision To Learn in providing our children greater access to eye care by bringing eye exams directly to our local schools.
 I’m proud to join my Democratic colleague Senator Chris Coons of Delaware in putting forward our bipartisan resolution to recognize and celebrate Vision To Learn’s success in helping more than 200,000 children across our nation, including thousands of kids in Iowa.”